 Because newborns have tiny nasal passages, they can easily become irritated or partially blocked without the presence of visible mucus.

 Why Does My Baby Sound Congested But No Mucus?
-7 Common Reasons
+8 Common Reasons

-Unlike typical congestion caused by mucus buildup, this type of stuffiness is due to inflammation or irritation of the lining of the nasal passages rather than actual mucus blockage.
-2
+Unlike typical congestion caused by mucus buildup, this type of stuffiness is due to inflammation or irritation of the lining of the nasal passages rather than actual mucus blockage.2

 Several factors can contribute to a stuffy nose without mucus, including:

-Dry air or irritants: Low humidity, dust, or pet dander, smoke, or strong odors that irritate the nasal lining without necessarily producing visible mucus.
+Dry air or irritants: Low humidity, dust, pet dander, smoke, or strong odors that irritate the nasal lining without necessarily producing visible mucus.

 Weather changes: Shifts in temperature or air quality may trigger stuffiness.